 Price versus Value

-As humans, we have goals and tend to make plans towards achieving those goals.
+As humans, we have goals and tend to make plans toward achieving those goals.
 One way we do that is by saving up for these goals, as many do with Cowrywise.
 Hence, we can consider savings towards these goals as investments, particularly when they attract great interest rates.

 Lawrence suggests that a good investor should focus on long-term value first and then compare it to the price and not the other way round.
 Your goals are similar to investments and they come at a price.
 Do not focus on the market noise to inform your opinions but take out time to carry out your research.